CEC Gyanesh Kumar Slams Rahul Gandhi’s ‘Vote Chori’ Claim, Seeks Oath or Apology

 CEC: With One Crore Employees, 20 Lakh Polling Agents, How Can Votes Be Stolen?

-Highlighting Bihar’s Special Intensive Revision (SIR) exercise, Kumar said the ECI, voters, political parties, and booth-level workers were working tirelessly to ensure transparency.
-“When over seven crore voters in Bihar stand firmly with the Commission, no question mark can be raised either on the credibility of the ECI or that of the electorate,” he stated.
+Citing the Special Intensive Revision (SIR) in Bihar, Kumar stressed that voters, parties, and booth workers were working collectively to ensure transparency.
+“When over seven crore voters in Bihar stand firmly with the Commission, no question can be raised on the credibility of either the ECI or the electorate,” he added.

 Response to Rahul Gandhi’s Allegations

-Without naming Congress leader Rahul Gandhi, who had accused the ECI of overlooking instances of double voting, Kumar said: “Some people alleged duplicate votes.
+Without naming Congress leader Rahul Gandhi, who earlier alleged that the ECI was colluding with the BJP to “steal elections,” Kumar said: “Some people alleged duplicate votes.
 When evidence was sought, none was provided.
-Neither the Commission nor the voters will be intimidated by false allegations.”
+Neither the Commission nor voters will be intimidated by false claims.”

 Also Read: RaGa Leads ‘Voter Adhikar Yatra’ in Bihar, Accuses BJP of Nationwide ‘Vote Theft’